corpusculejs/corpuscule/README.md

 Corpuscule is a library set built on top of WebComponents standard.
 It provides all necessary tools to built whole application from scratch including redux connector, router and form utils.

-Corpuscule is based on following concepts:

-* **Be universal**.
+## Principles

+### Be universal
 You can use almost all Corpuscule tools with any WebComponent-based system, like `Polymer`, `lit-element` or `SkateJS`.
 They are not bound to `@corpuscule/element` and implemented with only web component lifecycle hooks.
 Also, `@corpuscule/element` can use any renderer you want:
 `lit-html`, `hyperHTML`, `preact` or even `React`.

-* **Be small yet powerful**.
+### Be small yet powerful
 Bundle size matters.
 It becomes critical for people with slow internet connection.
 Corpuscule already uses WebComponents standard that takes care of component system, so everything it needs is to have as many useful features as possible in smallest size as possible.

-* **Be at the bleeding edge of JavaScript**.
+### Be at the bleeding edge of JavaScript
 Features adding to the JavaScript language simplify developer's life, give new opportunities and solve problems like security holes.
 That's why Corpuscule is trying to be on the bleeding edge of language development and use the newest features.

+### Separate semantics from logic
+Semantics is a keystone of the web for a long time now.
+We used to make our markup as meaningful as possible.
+We use `<article>` instead of `<div>` to wrap our articles because `<article>` makes way more sense than a simple `<div>`.
+We have `<header>`, `<section>` and `<footer>` tags to properly split our layout to parts.

+However, with the React popularity growing we have got not only great solutions but also a handful of doubtful patterns.
+One of them is an approach to put logic into the markup.
+This approach brings such components as `<Provider>`, `<Suspense>`, `<Connect(MyComponent)>` etc. that can have no own markup at all!

+And while it is acceptable for React components since they exist only on the JS level it could be bad for web components which have their representation in the DOM.
+Existence of only logic components in DOM breaks the idea of semantics.

+That's why Corpuscule suggests slightly different approach.
+Since it is just a logic, we can apply it to semantic web components using decorators and class properties.
+It means that single web component could be a component connected to Redux, custom context provider and router outlet at the same time.

 ## Technologies
 Some technological solutions of Corpuscule could be surprising and confusing.
 This section provides